Welcome to this week’s Sunday Survival Buzz 631-894-2999 with an update on my own preps and announcements from the Backdoor Survival blog.

 Bargain Bin: This week I have sanitation on my mind as I am cleaning like a Jewish mother would clean.
 In addition my Shield Spray (made with Shield Blend essential oil and witch hazel), I have a number of other items in my arsenal.
 Oh, and don’t forget the bubble wrap!

 Duck Brand Bubble Wrap, 150 Feet: Lesson learned on the bubble wrap.
-From now on I will plan in advance and shop at Amazon.
+From now on I will plan in advance.

 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe was more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for camping, boating, hiking and such.